- Selecting the functional

 Selecting the functional

-The functional must be selected at compilation stage in predefines.h file:
+The functional must be selected at the compilation stage in predefines.h file:

 /**